ILIAS-eLearning/ILIAS/components/ILIAS/Certificate/README.md

 ## API

 This service also provides an API to fetch data related to the certificates.
-Currently an endpoint is provided to fetch user certificate related data.
+Currently, an endpoint is provided to fetch user certificate related data.

 Public API classes:
 * `Certificate\API\UserCertificateAPI`